And/or trade-off in artificial neurons: impact on adversarial robustness: Defence measures

-\if\afhead1 {statistical distribution} \fi The statistical distribution of the Neuron Coactivation Factor can be used to characterise a neuron's ANDness.
-If the inputs of a neuron are correlated, NCF will be either very high (when many inputs are simultaneously active) or very low (when many inputs are simultaneously inactive) (Fig ~\ref{andoraf}, right, red line).
-When the neuron is fed with SDS, on the other hand, the histogram will be more concentrated (Fig ~\ref{andoraf}, right, blue line).
+\if\afhead1 {\parok{AND/OR tradeoff with statistical distribution}} \fi As already pointed out, the characterisation of the AND/OR trade-off can be observed also in the statistical distribution of the neuron input values.
+If the inputs of a neuron are correlated, $nics$ will be either very high (when many inputs are simultaneously active) or very low (when many inputs are simultaneously inactive): as a result the PDF will tend to be bimodal (Fig ~\ref{andorstat}, left, blue line).
+When the neuron is fed with SDS, on the other hand, the PDF will tend to assume a Normal shape (Fig ~\ref{andorstat}, left, red line).
+These two tendencies will be increased the more the neuron's input displays an AND-like behaviour (Fig ~\ref{andorstat}, right): the peaks of the PDF corresponding to EDS will tend to be farther apart, the variance of the PDF corresponding to EDS will tend to be lower.

-\if\afhead1 {measures: introduction} \fi To foster the ANDness of neurons, we introduce four measures, divided in two categories: ``static'' and ``dynamic''.
-Static measures are embedded in the network architecture and are therefore present since the beginning and for the whole duration of training.
-Dynamic measures, on the other hand, impose constraints on the neurons' dynamical behaviour: as such, they are encoded in numeric criteria that need to be optimised during training.
-All measures are applied to individual neurons, there are no measures relevant to the whole network.
+\if\afhead1 {\parok{measures: introduction}} \fi To promote the development of neurons exhibiting a more AND-like behaviour within the network, we propose the implementation of multiple measures that are specific to each neuron and solely rely on locally available information at the neuron-level.
+These measures will be integrated into a secondary loss function, which will be combined with the existing loss function employed for the supervised learning task, specifically classification.
+By incorporating these additional measures into the learning process, we aim to encourage the emergence of neurons that demonstrate enhanced AND-like characteristics within the network architecture.